iris-sast/iris/README.md

 | CWE-400 | 5 |
 | Other CWEs (36 total) | 51 |

+## Manually Curated Source/Sink Annotations

-Additionally, for 50 CVEs we manually extracted source and sinks for the vulnerabilities and marked them in the CodeQL format.
+For 50 CVEs we manually extracted source and sinks for the vulnerabilities and marked them in the CodeQL format.
 We also provide results for LLMs ability to detect those source/sink pairs.
+We collected the associated CodeQL-style descriptors and metadata, including file paths, signatures, and line ranges, and stored them in a CSV file.

 ## 🚀 Set Up
 ### Using Docker (Recommended)